 June 23- June 29, 2013

 Schmidt, Val; Weber, Thomas C.; and Lurton, Xavier, "Optimizing Resolution and Uncertainty in Bathymetric Sonar Systems" (2013).
-Center for Coastal and Ocean Mapping.
+Underwater Acoustics International Conference and Exhibition: Technologies and Results.
 848.